 Nowadays, I make sure I play hard just as much as I work hard – and it does wonders for both my personal and professional life.

 10. Work Smarter, Not Harder

 Speaking of working hard, I originally thought that hustling all hours would make my business successful.
 But this didn’t turn out to be the case.

-I was working hard on low-paying gigs when I should have been using the time to apply for high-paying gigs.
-I fell into a trap of overworking to make (what I considered) a decent monthly income when I should have just waited that little bit longer for higher-quality clients.
+I was filling my schedule with low-paying gigs when I should have been using the extra time I had to apply for higher-paying gigs.
+I fell into a trap of overworking to make (what I considered) a decent monthly income when I should have been cold pitching so I could have less clients but of a higher quality.

 11. Outsource Tasks When You Can

 In the beginning, I thought I had to do everything myself.
 I took the phrase “one-woman show” literally.

 I did all my marketing, promotion, writing, proofreading, editing – and it was exhausting.
 There weren’t enough hours in the day.

 Therefore, when I could afford it, I made the conscious decision to outsource certain tasks – and I’ll tell you what, it made my life a heck of a lot easier.